joebrashear/Advanced-OS-HW1a/README.md

 # AdvancedOS-HW1
 Apart of UT Austin's Online MSCS

-This program reverses lines a text file and outputs the results.
+This program reverses lines in a text file and outputs the results.

 It requires as input at least one input file.